 Furthermore, we can trade off compute for quality, something that isn’t possible for autoregressive models, enabling us to generate good samples with far fewer iterations.
 By graphing out the generation quality vs number of sampling steps, we can readily see a direct performance tradeoff.

 One other cool thing is that we can prompt our generation similar to autoregressive generation.
 In fact, this is even more flexible, since we can prompt from any position, not just from left to right.
-The setup is very simple: given prompt tokens at \(\Omega\), we simply treat these as constants that we don’t change during the sampling process.
+The setup is very simple: given prompt tokens at

 When we test with a variety of prompting schemes, our model is capable of generating high quality text, matching the best autoregressive sampling strategies using both standard (left to right) and nonstandard (fill in the middle) prompting.
 Note that neither of these prompting strategies are explicitly learned, making our results zero-shot.